Region:Middle East

 |---|---|---|

-The Kuwait Floriculture Market is valued at approximately USD 150 million, reflecting a steady growth driven by increasing consumer interest in gardening, floral decoration, and online flower delivery services.
+The Kuwait Floriculture Market is valued at approximately USD 165 million, reflecting the growing consumer interest in floral products for gifting, events, and home decoration, alongside rising disposable incomes and lifestyle changes favoring ornamental plants.